dvu4/CodingChallenge_11052015/README.md

 New 2.7.1 version update for #Hadoop #Apache (timestamp: Thu Oct 29 17:52:05 +0000 2015)
 ```

 We can see that the very first tweet has a timestamp that is more than 60 seconds behind this new tweet.
-This means that we do not want to include this tweet in our average degree calculation.
+This means that we do not want to include our first tweet in our average degree calculation.

 The new hashtags to be used are as follows
 ```